bnhovde/ES2015-talk/features/07-blocks.md

 For future projects:

+- use const as default
 - use let for variables that will change over time
-- use const for variables which cannot be reassigned
 - when writing ES6, there are few use-cases for `var` any more